Tap here to get 5 Secrets to Stress Free Dinners

 The Best Cheese for Quesadillas

-When you are thinking about what cheese to use for a quesadilla, you want to use one that melts really well.
-Our family loves Colby Jack Cheese and that is what we usually reach for when we make quesadillas.
-So that is what I’m calling for here.
+It’s important to pick a cheese that melts well when making quesadillas.
+Our family loves Colby Jack Cheese, so that is what I’m calling for here.
 Cheddar cheese and Monterey Jack are also a great melting cheeses.

-If you are looking to make a more authentic quesadilla, you will want to use a Mexican cheese like:
+If you are looking to make a more authentic quesadilla, you will want to use a Mexican cheese like Oaxaca (it has a similar texture to Mozzarella) or Chihuahua (a white cheese often sold in ball form).

 Grating Cheese for Veggie Quesadillas